English as a Second Language

-The English as a Second Language (ESL) Program serves increasingly diverse members of the York and Hanover community, with approximately 60 countries represented The program offers classroom instruction in York and Hanover with beginner to advanced levels.
-Additionally, one-to-one tutoring is available.
-The focus of the ESL program is to improve basic conversation skills and speaking, listening, reading, and writing skills.
-Students must register for all classes.
-Citizenship classes are available, in our York office, for our ESL students.
-YCLC’s English as a Second Language (ESL) Program is a rapidly growing area of interest in the York County Community.
-It focuses on instruction for adult students in basic conversational English.
-ESL is open to all York County adult residents who would like to learn or improve their literacy skills.
+The English as a Second Language (ESL) Program serves increasingly diverse members of the York community, with an average of 60 countries represented in the ESL Program each year.
+The program offers classroom instruction with Pre-Lit, Beginner, Low-Intermediate, Intermediate, and Advanced levels of instruction.
+The focus of the ESL program is to improve conversation skills with focus on speaking, listening, reading, and writing skills.
+English Language Civics Classes provide insight into life in the U.S.A. and help students prepare for the Naturalization Interview and Test.
+ESL is open to all York County residents (18 years and older) who would like to learn or improve their English literacy skills.
+Students may be placed in an appropriate level class, or they may be matched with a trained tutor.

 STUDENT LEARNING GOALS MAY BE: